jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The game rewards both diversity and mass production.
 Not because anyone requires it.
 But because each is a different way to harvest energy the gameboard makes available.

 The system grows when each member finds a new way to harvest resources.
-That's how life stays up to day in the never ending work of organizing more matter into structures that hold together against the dissolving, collapsing, eroding, and decaying that takes everything left unmaintained and unenergized.
+That's how life stays up to date in the never ending work of organizing more matter into structures that hold together against the dissolving, collapsing, eroding, and decaying that takes everything left unmaintained and unenergized.

 Entropy doesn't decide whether life prospers.
 Entropy only looks like an enemy when life stops doing the work.
 Life decides—by doing the work of organizing matter, harvesting energy to maintain it, and finally shedding what no longer fits.
 The work is the only requirement.
 As long as some lineages keep doing it, life continues.
 Whether your lineage continues depends on whether you do the work.

 Entropy is always there, always pulling apart.
 But it isn't a grade to be given by a teacher.
-Rather its such a constant for everything and everyone, that you, the Moon, and the Sun, all have entropy tearing you apart.
+Rather it's such a constant for everything and everyone, that you, the Moon, and the Sun, all have entropy tearing you apart.
 So, whether a biological lineage prospers depends on whether it keeps doing the work of organizing faster than entropy dissolves.
 It's a fair fight for everyone.

 How did we spread around the world, and how did we develop tools?
 We planted and spread tool-species inside ecosystems of course.
 And that required, and still requires, four modes of understanding: nature, mythologies, stories, and science.